Reporting Unsafe Truckers

 It goes without saying that most motorists across the state of Maryland and throughout the District of Columbia understand the value of our traffic safety regulations and motor vehicle laws.
 Regardless of where one lives or works, the importance of every driver doing his or her part to maintain safety and civility on our roadways should never be forgotten.
 And, for the most part, the average driver is aware of and abides by the many and varied state and federal laws that govern motor vehicle use throughout the country.

-As drivers ourselves, the members of our legal staff here at the law offices of Lebowitz & Mzhen, LLC, have seen our share of roadway accidents, as well as the occasional careless driver.
+As drivers ourselves, the members of our legal staff here at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, have seen our share of roadway accidents, as well as the occasional careless driver.
 Human nature, as we all know, is a difficult force to overcome sometimes and there is always a chance that one driver in many will become distracted or otherwise preoccupied to the point of causing a car, truck or motorcycle collision.
 That said, there is a certain percentage of highway crashes that involve more deliberate actions; or, at the very least, are caused by more selfish motivations and a lack of consideration for other motorists.

 Whether the root cause of a passenger car or commercial trucking wreck is careless driving behavior, distracted vehicle operation, or so-called road rage, the results of any kind of serious collision can be quite tragic.
 Head and neck injuries, internal bleeding, broken bones and bad cuts and deep lacerations are just a few of the consequences that can follow a Maryland beltway, interstate or urban traffic wreck.